Attempted assassination of Gerald Ford in Sacramento: Aftermath

 Following the attempt, the Secret Service would not allow reporters or photographers near the president during his next trip to California.
 On September 20, 1975, United States federal judge Thomas J. MacBride set November 4, 1975, for the start of the trial against Fromme for attempting to assassinate a U.S. president.
 Three days before the trial began, President Ford gave a videotape testimony from the White House as a defense witness in the trial of Fromme.
 The testimony was the first time a U.S. president testified at a criminal trial.

 On November 4, the prosecutors were ready to present about 1,000 items of evidence seized from Fromme's car and apartment just after the assassination attempt, including .45-caliber ammunition in the box she took from Boro and the book, The Modern Handgun.
-During the trial, Fromme refused to cooperate, going so far as to throw an apple at prosecuting U.S. attorney Dwayne Keyes after he urged that Fromme's punishment be severe because she had shown herself to be "full of hate and violence".
+During the trial, Fromme refused to cooperate, going so far as to throw an apple at prosecuting U.S. attorney Dwayne Keyes after he urged that Fromme's punishment be severe because she had shown herself to be "full of hate and violence."

 The trial ended on November 19, 1975, with Fromme being convicted of attempting to assassinate President Ford.
 Fromme received a life sentence.
 During her imprisonment, Fromme escaped from prison and, as a result, received extra time to her sentence after her capture two days later, on December 26, 1987.

+In March 1976, in the months after Fromme's trial and when filming for Star Wars began, director George Lucas was notified of concerns that the protagonist Luke Starkiller's surname could be misconstrued to mean "celebrity killer" in an apparent reference to Charles Manson and the Manson Family.
+Lucas decided to rename the character Luke Skywalker, recalling in 2007 that "[Starkiller] had very unpleasant connotations."